This post may contain affiliate links. Please see my full disclosure policy for more details.

 Too often though, the latter sort of response is the kind you see when the discussion revolves around parenting–and especially when that discussion happens online or with your parents/inlaws.
 Replace “ranch dressing” with breastfeeding, formula feeding, spanking, gentle/positive discipline or what have you, and feelings get hurt left and right.

-It seems you cannot advocate one approach without also necessarily implying–whether you mean to or not–that the alternative is an objectively inferior choice.
+It seems you cannot advocate one approach without also somehow necessarily implying that the alternative is an objectively inferior choice.

 And too often advocating anything–even kindly and respectfully–has the potential to start Mommy Wars of epic proportions.
 Bring up child-rearing at all and you’ll see that moms take parenting very personally.